georrous6/bitonic-sort-mpi/README.md

 ```

 ## Run Benchmarks (on Aristotelis HPC)
-To run the benshmarks you must have access the the Aristotelis HPC Cluster.
+To run the benchmarks you must have access the the Aristotelis HPC Cluster.

 ### Step 1: Connect to Aristoteis HPC
 Connect to Aristotelis HPC Cluster via ssh: